matthiasn/gatsby-blog/src/blog/2019-02-02-octopress-to-gatsby.md

 ````
 [blog-post.js](https://github.com/matthiasn/gatsby-blog/blob/3049bf1d2f8d173e18f858045cab33a97421944b/src/templates/blog-post.js)

-This approach worked well for me when adapting what should go in the post and where.
+Sure, [Hiccup](https://github.com/weavejester/hiccup) looks far, far nicer than [JSX](https://reactjs.org/docs/introducing-jsx.html), but other than that, I like self-service approach to data, where the query is specified with the component, and the result then being available at render time.
 Then, there are the [Gatsby Node APIs], where the Markdown files are processed on startup and made available for example in the blog post template, or anywhere else.
 This is all that's happening there:

 ````js
 /**